elotroalex/chiens/_texts/translation.md

 - {:.pr} Enough happiness! strange beggars with vintage faces
 - who now threaten, now salute the dawns
 - It's me
-- every night a hunger wakes them up among the madrepora
+- a hunger wakes them up every night among the madrepora
 - a strong hunger for the sun and very ancient coins.
-- I turn to the unknown wind bursting with persecution
+- I turn to the unknown wind bursting with pursuits
 - I'm leaving
 - don't speak, don't laugh
 - Africa sleeps---don't speak, don't laugh.
 Africa bleeds, my mother
-- Africa opens, shattered by the channel of vermin,
+- Africa splits open, shattered by drains of vermin,
 - to the sterile invasion of the spermatozoa of rape!

 - {:.sp} The Chorus.

-- {:.pr} What a thread stretched over the forests, rivers, swamps, tongues and big cats!
+- {:.pr} What a thread stretched along the forests, rivers, swamps, tongues and big cats!
 - I do not have the gift of theft.
 - I do not have a mother---I do not have a past.
-- I filled up to oblivion, dust and insults, the well
+- I filled up the well with dust and insults, all the way to oblivion,
 - my navel's stepmother.

 - {:.sp} Toussaint.